Rangi42/polishedcrystal/README.md

 * Add: Trainers have max happiness for Return.
 * Add: 1/2048 chance for Wonder Traded Pokémon to have Pokérus.
 * Add: Buy 12 Moomoo Milk at once.
+* Add: Show TM names before buying them.
+* Add: Say which pocket is full if an item can't be picked up.
 * Add: Use Yellow's encounter music for Jessie & James.
 * Add: Large red Gyarados sprite.
 * Add: Oak's lab looks different from Elm's lab.